exoad/mp4j-original/ARCHIVAL_N_DEPRECATION.md

 This new slate has newer promises as I have finished implementing a newer audio engine into the newer program.

+Along with this license complications, this program somehow depended on a lot of libraries which made tidying up licenses and license conflicts very painful.
+In fact I just wanted to code, and not have to worry, so it became like spaghetti everywhere.

 **Newer Program**
 This newer program will be released under the same title "Halcyon" and not "MP4J"; however, code from this original repository will be referenced and/or used for the other program, if they are deemed worthy.
 (For example, DeImage,